What will my vacancy rent for?

 Who handles problems during the night, on weekends, and holidays?

-Our 24 Hour Hotline will take the residents call and page our staff person.
-We will then talk with the resident to determine how to proceed.
+We have a 24/7 response to all maintenance calls.
+We will talk with the resident to determine how to proceed.
 Many times we solve a problem over the phone or by simply calling one of our plumbers that we have access to 24 hours a day.

 What are habitability requirements?